How to Plan for Workplace Emergencies and Evacuation

 If it has been three years since they have taken their courses, it is time for a First Aid at Work Refresher.
 This is usually a two day course that can be taken at a number of different training centres throughout the country.
 With this training, your appointed staff will know exactly how to respond in an emergency situation.

-Along with ensuring that your staff members have their up to date First Aid at Work certificate, what are some other tips for handling an emergency situation in the workplace?
-Here are some more tips to keep in mind:
+Along with ensuring that your staff members have their up to date First Aid at Work certificate, here are some more tips to keep in mind:

 - Educate your employees on the fire escape route and show them the best possible way to exit the building in the event of a fire.
 Practice this escape route frequently so that staff members will remember it in an emergency situation.